gvannest/rainfall/level2/walkthrough.md

 7. We can see that if the address stored there is not a stack based address, the program call `strdup` with the address of our buffer as argument. `strdup` will malloc a new address memory (hence in the heap), of the size of our buffer, fill up this new memory location with the content of our buffer, and returns the address of this newly allocated memory.
-We can recover this new memory location with the content of our buffer : it is stored in `$eaax` register when the function returns.
+We can recover this new memory location with the content of our buffer : it is stored in `$eax` register when the function returns.
     To do this, we juste set a breakpoint right after the `strdup` function call (at **0x0804853d**) and check the value stored in $eax (`i r $eax`).
 We find that this newly allocated buffer is stored at address **0x804a008**.
     So we have to store this address as the next instruction of the main() function ($eip of the main function) instead of the one of our buffer on the stack.
 Let's try our exploit with this address: